Finally, A Live Action Street Fighter Trailer That Looks Proud Of Its Source Material

 Street fighter trailer

 Of course, none of this guarantees a good film.
-The story remains a complete unknown, and tone alone cannot carry two hours of cinema if the writing collapses underneath it.
-There is also a non-zero chance that this leans so far into its own absurdity that it circles back into unintentional comedy, the kind best enjoyed with friends who are in on the joke.
-But even that outcome would feel more honest than another attempt to sand down the edges of a fundamentally eccentric franchise.
+The storyline is still just a theory, and tone alone cannot carry two hours of cinema if the writing collapses underneath it.
+But for now at least, it's not a “what if this happened in the real world” thought experiment, thankfully.
+And as long as there's a non-zero chance that this leans so far into its own absurdity that it circles back into unintentional comedy, the kind best enjoyed with friends who are in on the joke, all the marketing and campiness would be worth it's salt.